Massive ‘space object’ fragment crashes into remote village in Kenya

 By Jennifer Hauser, CNN

-(CNN) — A huge red-hot object fell from the sky into a Kenyan village on Monday afternoon according to local residents cited by Kenya’s National Broadcaster, prompting an immediate investigation by the country’s national space agency.
+(CNN) — A huge, red-hot object fell from the sky into a Kenyan village on Monday afternoon according to local residents cited by the country’s national broadcaster, prompting an immediate investigation by the national space agency.

-The object has since been identified as a “fragment of a space object,” Kenya’s Space Agency (KSA) said in a statement Wednesday.
+The object has since been identified as a “fragment of a space object,” the Kenya Space Agency said in a statement Wednesday.

-KSA said it has taken custody of the object that landed in the remote Mukuku Village, describing it as apparent space junk measuring 2.5 meters (about 8 feet) wide and weighing 500 kg (about 1,100 pounds).
+The KSA said it has taken custody of the object that landed in the remote village of Mukuku, in the southern county of Makueni, describing it as apparent space junk measuring 2.5 meters (about 8 feet) wide and weighing 500 kg (about 1,100 pounds).

-Preliminary assessments suggest it is a separation ring from a rocket, KSA said, noting that space debris more typically falls into the ocean or burns up before entering the earth’s atmosphere.
+Preliminary assessments suggest it is a separation ring from a rocket, the agency said, noting that space debris more typically falls into the ocean or burns up before entering Earth’s atmosphere.

-The fallen object is likely an isolated case and is still under investigation, KSA also said.
+The fallen object is likely an isolated case and is still under investigation, it added.

-Julius Rotich, Mbooni Sub County Police Commander told Kenya’s National Broadcaster that the object was still hot when officers arrived Monday, and that residents had to be cordoned off from the area until it cooled down.
+Julius Rotich, Mbooni Sub County Police Commander, told the Kenya Broadcasting Corporation that the object was still hot when officers arrived Monday, and that residents had to be cordoned off from the area until it cooled down.

-The broadcaster showed images of police tape wrapped around the ring that had fallen into some trees and brush, as residents gathered around.
+The broadcaster showed images of police tape wrapped around the ring, which had fallen into some trees and brush, as residents gathered around.

 The-CNN-Wire